jrh3k5/freecaster/README.md

 ### Optional Configuration

-* `LOG_LEVEL`: by default, the application logs at log level.
-This environmental variable can be set to a value correspond to a slog log level to override that default.
+* `LOG_LEVEL`: by default, the application logs at warn level.
+This environmental variable can be set to a value correspond to a Zap log level to override that default.